elliot-drew/structural-bioinf-workshop/workshop_ngl.md

 b.
 There will be several ligands present in the structure.
 Make just the dexamethasone ligand visible.

-Tip: Look on the RCSB PDB entry page for the template to find out what the 3 letter name of the dexamethasone residue is.
+> Tip: Look on the RCSB PDB entry page for the template to find out
+> what the 3 letter residue name of the dexamethasone residue is.
+You can then use this in the selection syntax box to select just the drug.

 c.
 Make the sidechains of the protein visible by creating a new licorice representation, and selecting just the sidechain atoms (look at the documentation).
-If you want, try and identify just those residues close to the drug molecule, and only make those sidechains visible (Tip: click on atoms to get the residue numbers).
+If you want, try and identify just those residues close to the drug molecule, and only make those sidechains visible.

+>Tip: click on atoms to get the residue numbers - they will appear in the bottom left of the screen, and also appear when you mouse over atoms.

 d.
 You can also make the “surface” of the protein visible by adding a surface representation.
 Make the selection only protein, and change the opacity of the